top of page

 Mating3.fw.png

-The A. Fiumera lab is interested in characterizing the genetic basis to natural variation in ecologically important traits.
-I am interested in understanding interactions between different genes and also how these genes interact with the environment to affect phenotypic variation.
-Using the model system Drosophila melanogaster, I aim to understand the consequences of exposure to environmental toxicants and map the genetic basis to susceptibility to these toxicants.
-I am also interested in the co-evolutionary processes between males and females as well as the role of sex-specific genetic effects.
-My research will help elucidate the mechanisms affecting evolutionary processes, inform the development of alternative pest management strategies and understand how genetic and environmental interactions affect complex diseases.
+The A. Fiumera lab characterizes the genetic basis to natural variation in ecologically important traits.
+We are interested in understanding interactions between different genes and how these genes interact with the environment to affect phenotypic variation.
+Using model systems such as Drosophila melanogaster, Saccharomyces cerevisiae, and Daphnia magna, we aim to understand how organisms respond to environmental stressors and identify the genes involved in these responses.
+We am particularly interested in the co-evolutionary processes between males and females, mitochondrial and nuclear genomes, and the role of sex-biased genetic effects.
+Our research will help elucidate the mechanisms affecting evolutionary processes and understand how genetic and environmental interactions affect complex diseases.

 bottom of page